 If it is likely to be cheaper to buy pet insurance than to pay yourself if the dog gets one or two health problems (especially the ones where the risk is high for your dog or its breed), you should get pet insurance (a policy that covers these risks!).
 Otherwise, you should be fine without one.

 If you feel comfortable about your financial situation, but your dog seems to be at risk for any expensive medical condition, do some scenarios to evaluate and compare your potential costs.
 Chances are it will make sense to get pet insurance (as long as these medical problems are covered).
-Your best options are either an accident and illness plan from the insurance company of your choosing or complete coverage from Eusoh.

 Suppose you feel comfortable about your financial situation.
 After gathering all the information during step 2, it seems that your dog has an excellent chance to remain healthy his whole life.
 In that case, you can follow your initial idea.
 No pet insurance or a simple accident coverage could be OK (as an accident can always happen) since you could pay the medical bills if needed.
 But you can also buy peace of mind by getting better coverage.